MojoliciousDotIO/mojolicious.io/blog/2017/12/17/day-17-the-wishlist-app/index.markdown

 If not, they are likely considering buying one of these gifts for their friend or family member.
 They are given the option to mark an item as purchased or not.
-This is done by calling the `/update` method, the result of which will change the item's status and re-render the page.o
+This is done by calling the `/update` method, the result of which will change the item's status and re-render the page.

 If it is their own page, they don't want to have the surprise spoiled see that someone has bought their present.
 So we don't show the purchase state.